yext/answers-search-ui/README.md

 When using multiple vertical searches in a universal search, the navigation ordering will be automatically updated based on the search results.
 By default, tabs that do not fit in the container will go inside a dropdown menu.

-Tab configurations should be provided in initial configuration. // TODO ugh this is true for now
+Vertical configurations should be provided the ANSWERS.init's `verticalPages` configuration.
+Find more info in the [Vertical Pages Configuration](#vertical-pages-configuration) section.

 ```html